-The tender ran into the ditch, and the armored car in endeavoring to pass it and come into action suffered a similar fate under a hail of bullets poured on them from the high ground by their opponents, who were so cunningly under cover that they were seldom seen during the whole of the hour’s skirmish.
+The tender ran into the ditch, and the armoured car in endeavouring to pass it and come into action suffered a similar fate under a hail of bullets poured on them from the high ground by their opponents, who were so cunningly under cover that they were seldom seen during the whole of the hour’s skirmish.
 The troops dismounted and replied as best they could.

 The military casualties were two officers killed :and two of other ranks wounded.
-The scene of the ambush is variously stated as Clonbammis and Clonbanin, the latter being near Cullen, which is north of Milistreet and about nine miles from Kanturk.
-Crown forces made exhaustive search of the neighborhood afterward, but with what result is unknown, nor is it ascertained whether the Republicans met with any casualties.
+The scene of the ambush is variously stated as Clonbanin and Clonbanin, the latter being near Cullen, which is north of Millstreet and about nine miles from Kanturk.
+Crown forces made exhaustive search of the neighbourhood afterwards, but with what result is unknown, nor is it ascertained whether the Republicans met with any casualties.
 General Strickland had been on a tour of inspection in this area during the week, and in some quarters It is believed the ambush was prepared in expectation that he would pass that way.
 The entire district is a notorious operating ground for rebels, and General Cumming in dealing with the section had the hardest task of any of the subordinate commanders in Ireland.
-One of his last important duties was to preside at the semipublic inquiry into the Mallow shootings, which were the cause of the recent threatened railway strike in Ireland.
+One of his last important duties was to preside at the semi-public inquiry into the Mallow shootings, which were the cause of the recent threatened railway strike in Ireland.

 The ambushers were in possession of at least one machine gun and a big stock of hand grenades.